Culture of Odisha

 Odisha (formerly Orissa) is one of the 28 states of India, located on the eastern coast.
 It is surrounded by the states of West Bengal to the northeast, Jharkhand to the north, Chhattisgarh to the west and northwest, and Andhra Pradesh to the south and southwest.
 Odia (formerly known as Oriya) is the official and most widely spoken language, spoken by 33.2 million according to the 2001 Census.

-The modern state of Odisha was established on 1 April 1936, as a province in British India, and consisted predominantly of Odia-speaking regions.
+The modern state of Odisha, on the basis of Odia language, was established on 1 April 1936, as a province in British India, made up of Odia-speaking regions.
 April 1 is celebrated as Odisha Day.

 Visual arts

 Pattachitra is a traditional painting of Odisha, India.
 These paintings are based on Hindu mythology and specially inspired by Jagannatha and Baishnaba sects.
 All colours used in the paintings are natural and paintings are made fully old traditional way by Chitrakaras that is Odiya Painter.
-Pattachitra style of painting is one of the oldest and most popular art forms of Odisha.
+Pattachitra style of painting is one of the oldest and most popular art forms of Odisha.Raghurajpur, a heritage crafts village near Puri, is particularly known for its Pattachitra artists.
 The name Pattachitra has evolved from the Sanskrit words patta, meaning canvas, and chitra, meaning picture.
 Pattachitra is thus a painting done on canvas, and is manifested by rich colourful application, creative motifs, and designs, and portrayal of simple themes, mostly mythological in depiction.
 The traditions of pattachitra paintings are more than thousand years old.